New Zealand Defence Force: Air Force

-Overseas Deployments
+Overseas deployments

 Foreign defence relations

 New Zealand states it maintains a "credible minimum force", although critics (including the New Zealand National Party while in opposition) maintain that the country's defence forces have fallen below this standard.
 With a claimed area of direct strategic concern that extends from Australia to Southeast Asia to the South Pacific, and with defence expenditures that total around 1.5% of GDP, New Zealand necessarily places substantial reliance on co-operating with other countries, particularly Australia.

 New Zealand is an active participant in multilateral peacekeeping.
 It has taken a leading role in peace-keeping in the Solomon Islands and the neighbouring island of Bougainville.
 New Zealand has contributed to United Nations and other peacekeeping operations in Angola, Cambodia, Somalia, Lebanon and the former Yugoslavia.
 It also participated in the Multilateral Interception Force in the Persian Gulf.
 New Zealand has an ongoing peacekeeping commitment to East Timor, where it participated in the INTERFET, UNTAET and UMAMET missions from 1999 to 2002.
 At one point over 1,000 NZDF personnel were in East Timor.
-The deployment included the vessels HMNZS Canturbury, Te Kaha and Endeavour, six Iroquois helicopters, two C-130 Hercules and an infantry battalion.
+The deployment included the vessels HMNZS Canterbury, Te Kaha and Endeavour, six Iroquois helicopters, two C-130 Hercules and an infantry battalion.
 In response to renewed conflict in 2006 more troops were deployed as part of an international force.
 New Zealand has participated in 2 NATO-led coalitions; SFOR in the Former Yugoslavia (until December 2004) and an ongoing one in Afghanistan (which took over from a US-led coalition in 2006).
 New Zealand also participated in the European Union EUFOR operation in the former Yugoslavia from December 2004 until New Zealand ended its 15-year continuous contribution there on 30 June 2007.

 As of December 2015, New Zealand had 167 personnel deployed across the globe.
 These deployments are to Afghanistan(8), Antarctica(8), South Korea(5), Iraq(106), Middle East(8), Sinai(26), South Sudan(3) and the United Arab Emirates(11).
 209 NZDF personnel are on other deployments and exercises.